Skip to main content

 Rule

-(A) Each school district shall provide a plan to the department of education for providing career technical education, for students in grades seven through twelve.
+(A) Each school district will provide a plan to the department of education and workforce for providing career technical education, for students in grades seven through twelve.

-(B) Every department of education approved plan shall be updated at five-year intervals to provide a revised current listing of career-technical workforce development programs, which will be submitted to the office of career-technical and adult education.
+(B) Every plan approved by the department will be updated at five-year intervals to provide a revised current listing of career-technical workforce development programs, which will be submitted to the office of career-technical and adult education.

-(C) The program listing shall reflect current and future needs of students, community, business and industry and meet criteria for secondary workforce development programs in accordance with rule 3301-61-03 of the Administrative Code.
+(C) The program listing will reflect current and future needs of students, community, business and industry and meet criteria for secondary workforce development programs in accordance with rule 3301-61-03 of the Administrative Code.

-(D) Revisions of plans for a career-technical education planning district, individual district, or combination of districts, shall be submitted to the department of education for approval.
-Proposed amendments are to be submitted to the department of education, office of career-technical and adult education, by the twentieth of the month prior to the month in which they are to be considered by the department of education.
-In accordance with section 3313.90 of the Revised Code, in approving the organization for career-technical education, the state board of education shall provide that no school district is excluded in the statewide plan.
+(D) Revisions of plans for a career-technical education planning district, individual district, or combination of districts, will be submitted to the department for approval.
+Proposed amendments are to be submitted to the department by the twentieth of the month prior to the month in which they are to be considered by the department.
+In accordance with section 3313.90 of the Revised Code, in approving the organization for career-technical education, the department will provide that no school district is excluded in the statewide plan.

 Supplemental Information